-Gamstorp disease is a very rare genetic condition that causes you to have episodes of muscle weakness or temporary paralysis.
+Gamstorp disease is an extremely rare genetic condition that causes you to have episodes of muscle weakness or temporary paralysis.
 The disease is known by many names, including hyperkalemic periodic paralysis.
-The disease is inherited, and people can carry and pass on the defective gene without ever experiencing symptoms.
-Experts believe that only one in 250,000 people are affected.
-(HKPP, 2011)
+It’s an inherited disease, and people can carry and pass on the defective gene without ever experiencing symptoms.
+One in 250,000 people have this condition.

-Although Gamstorp disease is incurable, most people who have it are able to live fairly normal, active lives.
-Doctors have isolated many of the causes for the paralytic episodes and can usually help limit the disease’s effects by guiding patients to avoid certain triggers.
+Although there’s no cure for Gamstorp disease, most people who have it can live fairly normal, active lives.
+Doctors know many of the causes for the paralytic episodes and can usually help limit the disease’s effects by guiding people with this disease to avoid certain identified triggers.